beamer-bridge/beamer/docs/source/whitepaper.rst

     request hash = Hash(request ID, source chain ID, target chain ID, target token address, recipient address, amount)

-When filling the request, a `fill ID` is also computed, that serves to identify a request for every observers.
+When filling the request, a `fill ID` is also computed, that serves to identify a fill for every observers.

 ::

     fill ID = Hash(fill block number)

-Bob is also required to send a deposit `claim stake` of roll-up A's coin, that will be lost if his claim is proven to be incorrect.

 After filling the request, Bob will immediately claim the refund on roll-up A. In doing so, he submits the `request ID`, and `fill ID` computed before to roll-up A. This initiates a `claim period` during which the validity of the fill by Bob can be contested or proven.
+Bob is required to send a deposit `claim stake` in roll-up A's coin, that will be lost if his claim is proven to be incorrect.

 Since roll-up A does not have direct access to the state of roll-up B, we use a participative claim / challenge protocol to optimistically determine the validity of the claim.
 If the optimistic approach does not conclude, a proof can be passed from roll-up to B to roll-up A via L1 of the correct fill for the corresponding request.

-We use a cheap optimistic approach that does not require L1 to drastically reduce the costs of bridging the token for Bob, and only use the more costly `L1 resolution` in case of an `attack` to ensure the security of the protocol.
+We use a cheap optimistic approach that does not require L1 to drastically reduce the costs of bridging the tokens for Bob, and only use the more costly `L1 resolution` in case of an `attack` to ensure the security of the protocol.
 Additionally, as we will see later, the cost of the L1 resolution will be paid by the attacker.